Imran-Sehic/the-dogfather/README.md

 ## Starting the app

 Prior to starting the app you have to install the needed packages for the app itself by running the command `npm install` and then you can start the app by using the `npm start` command and it will be available locally at the `3000` port.
 PS.
 When on login page enter any username to get access to the listing.
+The login page is just for presentational purpose.